Chocolate Bread Pudding

 bread pudding

-Deep within by baking phase were sub-layers of other comfort foods I obsessed over.
-I can’t recall them all surprisingly, but the most notable were; breads, cocktails and my chocolate bread pudding phase.
-The latter really began on Friday’s when I baked a fresh loaf of challah bread.
+Deep within my baking phase were sub-layers of other comfort foods I obsessed over.
+I can’t recall them all surprisingly, but the most notable were; breads, cocktails, and my chocolate bread pudding phase.
+The latter began on Fridays when I baked a fresh loaf of challah bread.
 The challah was essential to Shabbat, but simultaneously served two other equally important purposes: breakfast Saturday morning (cinnamon French toast) and dessert Sunday night.
 Bread pudding became a welcome ritual for all of us.
 We had something to look forward to.
-And whether it was served chilled with homemade whipped cream (how my older son prefers it), or warm with whip, (like my husband and younger son prefer it), chocolate bread pudding brought comfort we all craved.
+And whether it was served chilled with homemade whipped cream (how my older son prefers it), or warm with whipped, (like my husband and younger son prefer it), chocolate bread pudding brought the comfort we all craved.

 Homemade or Store Bought